HoomanAshaari/expense-tracker/README.md

 You can register, login and track you daily expenses, categorize them, and generate reports to get insights into your spending habits.

-## Features
+## 🧩 Features

 - **Expense Management**
     - Manage (add, retrieve, edit, and delete) your expenses
     - Categorize expenses (e.g. Bills, Food, Transport, etc.)
     - View expenses by filters

--
 - **Category management**
     - Manage predefined and custom expense categories

 - **User Authentication**
     - Secure user login functionality

 - **Report Generation**
     - Generate and view monthly expense reports

 - **Financial goal setting**
+    - Add your income
     - Set personalized financial goals
     - Add budget for you expenses

+## 🚀 Technology Stack

+- **Backend:**
+    - Java 21
+    - Spring Boot 3
+    - Maven

+- **Database:**
+    - MySQL

+## 🔧 Installation

+## 📔 How to use?

+## Licence

+This Work is licensed under GNU General Public License Version 3.